AdguardTeam/AdGuardDNSClient/doc/configuration.md

     group is defined.

  *  <a href="#dns-upstream-timeout" id="dns-upstream-timeout" name="dns-upstream-timeout">`timeout`</a>:
-    The timeout for upstream DNS requests.
+    The timeout for upstream DNS requests as a human-readable duration.

     **Example:** `2s`.